7UR7L3/CUReqs/README.md

 - style _or_'s to be smaller and styled differently
 - exporting as svg or png of a given size
 - include toggle for only showing classes taught in a given term (maybe possible to query classes.colorado.edu)
+- a way of searching for the courses required of a major / minor if possible (i have no idea how)
+- render prereqless courses as a subgraph cluster https://graphviz.gitlab.io/_pages/Gallery/directed/cluster.html

 ## to optimize: